higlass/higlass/docs/index.rst

 <http://wiki.openstreetmap.org/wiki/Slippy_Map>`_) to form a fast, extensible
 and responsive viewer for diverse types of multi-scale data.

+.. youtube:: v62k4Ok1S8g
+    :height: 144
+    :width: 256
+    :align: right

+    For an overview of HiGlass take a look at our talk from the SciPy conference 2019

-The HiGlass application actually consists of distinct components:
+The HiGlass framework consists of distinct components:

 |higlass-viewer|_ - This is the Javascript
-library that displays heatmaps, tracks, etc. In a sense, this is the meat of the application.
+library that renders the tracks and provides the user interface.
 The vast majority of the updates are on this component.

 .. |higlass-viewer| replace:: **higlass-viewer**
 .. _higlass-viewer: https://github.com/higlass/higlass

-|higlass-server|_ - The server manages data and serves it to the client in
+|higlass-server|_ - The server manages and serves the data to the client in
 small chunks that match the current zoom level and location.
 It is a python django application that exposes an API.
 For example, http://higlass.io/api/v1/tilesets lists the tilesets that the server knows about.